-In the case where the information transfer capability indicates "unrestricted digital information", no user information layer 1 protocol is indicated; it is an end-to-end matter between terminal equipments attached to a PISN.
+In the case where the information transfer capability indicates "unrestricted digital information", no user information layer 1 protocol is indicated; it is an end-to-end matter between terminal equipments attached to a PISN

-For a DO-channel the following bearer capability shall be provided:
+For a D_O-channel the following bearer capability shall be provided:

-- Transfer mode: packet mode Information transfer capability: unrestricted digital information Information transfer rate: 16 kbit/s Other attributes shall be the same as at the ( rafaranca point
+Transfer mode: packet mode

+Information transfer capability: unrestricted digital information

+Information transfer rate: 16 kbit/s.

-- Other attributes shall be the same as at the C reference point.
+Other attributes shall be the same as at the C reference point.

-The functions to map $D_Q$ and $U_Q$ channels to an inter-PINX connection (IPC) at the C reference point are described in clause 8.
+The functions to map D_Q and U_Q channels to an inter-PINX connection (IPC) at the C reference point are described in clause 8.